tt-explorer - API

 }

-On the server side, the signature that all function that handle commands have to follow is:
+On the server side, all functions that handle commands must follow this required parameter signature:

 class TTAdapter(Adapter):